lucianonooijen/Personal-Website/assets/blocks/experience.md

 - Leading frontend developer for De Omschakelaar project at Eneco, via Dept Agency
 - Front-end development in React/Typescript with Redux connected to .NET Core for storage
-- Creating code generation tools to convert different data formats to JSON for calculations
+- Creation of code generation tools to convert different data formats
-- Using automation to speed up the development process
-- Creation of tooling to better tackle existing technical debt
+- Creation of tooling to better tackle existing technical debt, automation for better DX

 #### Stager Software